Artedon/artedon/README.md

-- 👋 Hi, I’m @Nipez
+👋 Hi, I’m @Nipez
-- 👀 I’m interested in Discord.js
+👀 I’m interested in Java, Discord.js
-- 🌱 I’m currently learning a lot
+🌱 I’m currently learning a lot
-- 📫 How to reach me
+📫 How to reach me Niels#7730